IERS data access (

 The package also provides machinery to track leap seconds.
 Since it

 generally should not be necessary to deal with those by hand, this

 is not discussed below.
 For details, see the documentation of

-Starting with astropy 1.2, the latest IERS values (which include approximately
+By default the latest IERS-A values (which include approximately

 one year of predictive values) are automatically downloaded from the IERS